Wicaro/RazeHost/README.md

 - 👨‍💻 Front-End  ->  **Raze Host**.
-- 🔒 2020 © Raze Host - Todos direitos reservados.
+- 🔒 2022 © Raze Host - All rights reserved.
-- Não autorizamos o uso desse site para fins comerciais.
+- We do not authorize the use of this site for commercial purposes.
+- Project developed as a freelancer, for a hosting company called Raze Host

- ### Ferramentas usadas 🛠
+ ### tools used 🛠

 ![JavaScript](https://img.shields.io/badge/-JavaScript-%23F7DF1C?style=flat-square&logo=javascript&logoColor=000000&labelColor=%23F7DF1C&color=%23FFCE5A)